Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

   <img alt="accuracy vs. latent factors" width="850" height="570" src="./pictures/accuracy-vs-latent-factors.png">
 </p>

 * We can see how, already at ~250 features we have an accuracy > 90%.
+However, this analysis doesn't give insights on how good this decomposition would be in providing _predictions_: for this we'll need next section.

 ### ML Approach
 To apply a ML-inspired approach we can: